What's in Season: Rhubarb

 Sources: Field Guide to Produce by Aliza Green, On Food and Cooking by Harold McGee, The Rhubarb Compendium

 In the small Massachusetts town where I grew up, rhubarb used to grow wild in the wooded area near our house.
-Being kids prone to doing dumb and funny things, some of us would eat it raw, torturing one another in a contest of who could eat the most and cry the least from its aggressive sour flavor.
+Being kids prone to doing dumb and funny things, some of us would eat it raw, torturing one another in a contest of who could eat the most and cry the least from its aggressive sour taste.

-It was years later that I had the courage to taste it again, this time discovering that rhubarb can be one of summer’s best treats.
+It was years later that I had the courage to eat it again, this time discovering that rhubarb can be one of summer’s best treats.
 Its tang can be converted into a complex, sweet and acidic flavor used in both desserts and savory dishes.
 Nothing quite looks like rhubarb and no other vegetable tastes like it either.

 While it's easy to assume that something famous for being in sweet Strawberry-Rhubarb pie is a fruit, according to food chemistry authority Harold McGee, it's a perennial herb: Rheum rhabarbarum.
 Rhubarb almost always comes to our markets as celery-like stalks, minus its wide, green leaves that contain oxalic acid which is toxic (a little will make you sick; a lot can kill you).
 But rhubarb stalks are completely safe and healthy to eat, once you tame its assertive taste.